 The chemicals industry accounts for 6% of global greenhouse gas emissions and faces increasing pressure to decarbonize.
 The International Energy Agency estimates emissions from primary chemical production must decline 10% by 2030 to limit warming to 1.8 degrees Celsius, though decarbonization may depend on the development of new technologies and processes.

 Emissions from the industry represent more than 30% of global GHG emissions.
 Chemical production, cement production, and metal production collectively are the largest contributors to emissions within the industrial sector.
-Having realized its severe impact on the environment, the industry is stepping up - from amending policies and compliance with regulations to reconfiguring value chains and recycling the tonnes of waste produced.
+Having realised its severe impact on the environment, the industry is stepping up—from amending policies and compliance with regulations to reconfiguring value chains and recycling the tonnes of waste produced.
 The chemical sector is already on its journey to a sustainable future.
 However, are they earnestly adopting environmentally conscious practices and actively pursuing sustainable initiatives?

 This misleading marketing strategy is often used to create a positive public perception of a company or its products and gain a competitive edge and financial performance without actually implementing meaningful sustainability measures.